Funding Your Internship

 - Funds are intended to support food, transportation, and housing expenses incurred as a result of accepting an internship

 - Each funding application is reviewed by the committee and selected recipients are sponsored through one of the program funds.
-A student only needs to apply with one application to be considered for all qualified funds.
+Students only need to complete one application.

 - Paid and unpaid interns have different maximum award amounts

-- Reflection essays and surveys are due to the Review Committee at the end of summer
+- Reflection essays and surveys are due to the Funding Team at the end of summer

 - Applicants must be an undergraduate student returning to Notre Dame following their internship to complete their degree.